Psychology for health matters

 • Living with visible difference

-• Living with equipment (e.g. stomas, insulin pumps, feeding tubes)
+• Living with equipment (e.g. stomas, insulin pumps, feeding tubes, prosthetics)

 • The impact of health conditions on friendships, relationships, education and employment